bvssvni/php-texty/README.md

 php-texty
 =========

 A simple editor in PHP that edits text with support for url and email protection.
+GPL license

+See 'texty.php' for information about usage.